alexchenuw/devopslabs/Lab-22/README.md

 ```
 > Step 2, scale the application to larger capacity

-* follow what you did in Lab 19 to scale the application, expose it as an external facing app and play the game from your browser on your laptop.
+* follow the steps from Lab 19 to scale the application, expose it as an externally facing app and play the game from your browser on your laptop.